Games of 2017

 Also, why the hell did they choose to make all of the checkpoint bonus stages the least fun one from the old games?
 Where's the running down the tubes stage from Sonic 2?
 If you're gonna put in as many bonus stages as they have, give us a couple different types, maybe?
 Or just more Sega CD style 3D stages?
 Anything but, like, 30 incredibly difficult checkerboard stages, please?

-Great concept, great execution, interesting world and story, fun combat, and an incredibly impressive first game of its type for the developer.
+Great concept, interesting world, and an incredibly impressive first game of its type for the developer.

 All that being said, I absolutely can't wait to see what Guerrilla does next.
 This is absolutely their Uncharted 2 moment.
 Please God, Sony, don't make them waste their time on another Killzone after this.